 Thanks to large, open, sandy-bottomed sounds that filter water flowing in from rivers and inlets, the Crystal Coast boasts some of the clearest water in North Carolina.
-Here you’ll find a number of rod-bending, drag-screaming fish that you can often see – provided you have polarized sunglasses – before you even cast on them.
+You’ll find a number of rod-bending, drag-screaming fish that you can often see – provided you have polarized sunglasses – before you even cast on them.

-The variety of fish may draw anglers to the Crystal Coast, but it’s the size of each species that keeps them coming back.
+The variety of fish might draw anglers to the Crystal Coast, but it’s the size of each species that keeps them coming back.
 Flounder, red drum, black drum, striped bass (called stripers), speckled trout, sheepshead, ladyfish (also known as a skipjack or poor-man’s tarpon) and more frequent these waters, and their size can be both intimidating and challenging.

 In the spring, you can chase cobia up to 90 pounds.
 In the fall, it’s black drum at around 100 pounds.
-Summer months, guides will put you on flounder the size of welcome mats in many inlets.
+During summer months, guides will put you on flounder the size of welcome mats in many inlets.
 For the biggest striped bass and speckled trout, the coldest months of the year – January and February – are your best bet.
 Want to catch them all?
 Pay a visit in April or May, when the water temperatures are climbing toward 70 degrees and every fish around is active and ready to be caught.

 Red drum – or redfish, as you’ll hear the locals call them – don’t follow the seasonal trends of other fish; instead, they’re available year-round in the temperate, shallow waters of the Crystal Coast.
 Fishing for red drum will take you into the winding marsh creeks, where they like to school to breed and spawn.
 They’re fun to catch, and when you find a school, you can pull one in on just about every cast.
 Averaging between 4 and 8 pounds, redfish put up a fun fight, but if you catch one of the so called “bull reds,” the biggest fish in the school, they can tip the scales at a whopping 60 pounds and leave you tired after a long and adrenaline-pumping fight.